huangc28/reddit-clone-backend/README.md

 # reddit-clone-backend
-Try to simulate simple reddit like backend.
+Try to simulate the backend of reddit like services.

+## TODOs

+[] install expressjs.